 I will instead cover the most important ones.

-Saturated fats have all available carbon bonds paired with hydrogen atoms, making them highly stable and resistant to oxidation and rancidity—even when heated.
+This makes saturated fats highly stable and resistant to oxidation and rancidity, even when heated.
 That’s why our bodies tend to build cellular membranes with a significant portion of saturated fats.
 They provide stability and a strong foundation.

-I included these together because their names come from the Latin word for “goat,” and all three are found most famously in goat milk—they run about 15% of goat milk fat.
-Capric acid is also found in coconut oil (10% of coconut fat) and palm oil (4% of palm fat).
+I included these together because their names come from the Latin word for “goat,” and all three are found most famously in goat milk — they run about 15% of goat milk fat.
+You can also find capric acid in smaller amounts in coconut oil (10% of coconut fat) and palm oil (4% of palm fat).

 The “goat” fats are what give goat milk its distinctive “goaty” odors.
-Come to think of it, I’ve had coconut oil that had a “funk” to it, and I bet the capric/caprylic acid was to blame.
+Come to think of it, I’ve had coconut oil that had a “funk” to it, and I bet the capric and caprylic acids were to blame.
 But if you can get past the goatiness, there are benefits to these fatty acids.

 Another medium-chain triglyceride, lauric acid is the primary fatty acid in coconut fat (40-50% lauric acid) and palm kernel fat.
 It also appears in human breast milk (about 6.2% of total fat).

 Lauric acid is anti-microbial.
 That’s why it appears in breast milk—to help infants ward off pathogens while their immune systems are still developing.
-And it’s probably why people report getting rid of foot and toenail fungus by smearing their feet with coconut oil at night.
+And it’s probably why people report getting rid of foot and toenail fungus by smearing their feet with coconut oil.7

 Lauric acid reduces hunger.
-In one study, people who had lauric acid shot directly into their guts ate less food than the people who had oleic acid shot in.
+In one study, people who had lauric acid shot directly into their guts ate less food than the people who had oleic acid shot in.8

 When you consume lauric acid, some of it is converted into monolaurin, a more potent compound (both coconut oil and breast milk also contain some monolaurin directly) with anti-viral, anti-microbial, and anti-fungal properties.